 Caring for your Binoculars

-Now that I have shared with you some excellent binoculars to help you enjoy your stargazing even better, let me share with you some tips on how to take good care of these items so that you can enjoy using them for a long time.
+Now that I have shared with you some of the best binoculars for astronomy to help you enjoy your stargazing even better, let me share with you some tips on how to take good care of these items so that you can enjoy using them for a long time.

 1. Clean Your Lenses